woodward/vim-flashcards/vim/ex commands.md

 :vimgrep def **/*.ex      ⮂  Search in all Elixir files for "def" (includes deps folder) :vimgrep def lib/**/*.ex  ⮂  Search in all Elixir files for "def"

+:resize -4                ⮂  Decreases the current horizontal window size by 4 lines :resize +4                ⮂  Increases the current horizontal window size by 4 lines :resize n                 ⮂  Set the horizontal current window size to n lines :vertical resize n        ⮂  Set the current window width to n